TheFanatr/yeetclub-android/README.md

 <a name="schema"/>
 ## 3.0 Database Schema

 The complete database schema is documented below.
-Without this, downloading the code probably won't be much help!
-That being said, there is a lot to be done here.
-Some of the relationships as currently set up just aren't as efficient as they could be, i.e. "likes" are not set up as objects, so we don't have a direct pointer relation between likes and designs and therefore can't do interesting things such as see who has "liked" your design without some very messy code.
-I will look at providing a roadmap for improving the database in the near future, and suggestions are always welcome.
+Without configuring the following classes and attributes in your own Parse dashboard, downloading the source code probably won't be much help!

 <a name="classes"/>
 ### 3.1 Classes